The Trees Logotype

 I loved it.

-I'd never before been around grown-ups who got along that well or laughed that much.
+I was eleven and had never before been around grown-ups who got along that well or laughed that much.

 Who are you?